-In the ISA Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
-This question comes from Bill Thomas in the U.S.
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from countries such as Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
+This question comes from Bill Thomas.

 Bill Thomas’ Question

 What are your thoughts on distillation and reactor control modernization projects?

 Greg McMillan’s Answer